MarcoYou/MarcoYou.github.io/about.md

 ## About me

 Hello, it is a great honour to have you on this site.
 My name is Marco, a graduate student in economics, from South Korea, currently living in Paris, France.
 This site is my notebook.
-Nothing more or nothing less than that.
 I wonder how you found my site and if my notes were helpful.
 If they were, please, leave a comment!
 Thank you!

 ## Contents